tjabdoullah/twitcher/README.md

 a twitch extension to control your pi from a twitchbot while streaming

+## 0/ Project Structure
+The codebase is currently half python half nodejs.
+The node js part connects to a twitch bot to be able to receive messages from the chat.
+Once a message is recieved, based on if it's left or right, a python script recieves the direction for the stepper motor to rurn either right or left.

+    node express_app/index.js

 ## 1/ To stream you need a client ID & a Key that you need to get from
 https://id.twitch.tv/oauth2/authorize?client_id=[your client ID]&redirect_uri=http://localhost&response_type=token &scope=channel:moderate+chat:edit+chat:read